 Our guidelines seek a balance between empowering legitimate Woo-related products and services to reference their compatibility with WooCommerce, while simultaneously ensuring that the Woo Marks are not used improperly.

-You can use the names (but not logos) of WooCommerce, Woo, and WooThemes without our advance permission to:
+You can use the names (but not logos) of WooCommerce, Woo, and WooThemes to:

 Whenever you use our names, please always follow our guidelines in the How To Use Woo Marks section below.

-You may use our WooCommerce and Woo logos without our advance permission only to describe your compatibility with or support for WooCommerce — subject to these restrictions:
+You may use WooCommerce and Woo logos only to describe your compatibility with or support for WooCommerce — subject to these restrictions:

 • You cannot suggest that WooCommerce sponsors, endorses, or is responsible for your product or service.